Upper airway biopsy

 Toggle: English / Spanish

-Upper airway biopsy is surgery in which a small piece of tissue is removed from the nose, mouth, and throat area for examination.
+Upper airway biopsy is surgery to remove a small piece of tissue from the nose, mouth, and throat area for examination.

 Biopsy - upper airway

 How the Test is Performed